arf15da/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
+Hello this is my submission for the Module 10 SQL-Alchemy Challenge.
+I have decided to treat myself to a long holiday vacation in Honolulu, Hawaii.
+To help with my trip planning, I decide to do a climate analysis about the area.
+The following sections outline the steps that I need to take to accomplish this task.
+In this repository you will find the main project code with the Resources folder that has the csv files I used, the app.py file I used to make my analysis and the jupyter notebook file climate_starter.ipynb to used for my data in the SurfsUp folder.
+Below is what was needed for this project.

 Part 1: Analyze and Explore the Climate Data
 In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
 Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, complete the following steps: